 Are you prepared to meet future healthcare costs?

 Long-term care insurance pays for the care you may need if you are no longer able to care for yourself independently.
 There are flexible coverage and premium payment options that allow you to tailor the policy and payments to your specific situation.
 For an additional fee, today's policies offer a variety of optional features that can even include a return of premium rider for unused premium dollars.
-With people living longer and the cost of care on the rise, these policies offer the peace of mind of knowing you will be able to afford the care you need.
+With people living longer and the cost of care on the rise, these policies offer the financial confidence of knowing you will be able to afford the care you need.

 What is Long-Term Care?